-This page discusses all of them, and then suggests what you can do about it.
+This page discusses all three types, another risk factor (pregnancy delay), and suggests what you might be able to do about it all.

 Pregnancy - it’s a quite an ordeal isn’t it?
 Not only do you get morning sickness, put on loads of weight, change shape and suffer all sorts of aches and pains, but when it’s all over, you might suffer hair loss too!

 The possible underlying reasons for postpartum hair loss can include:

 So if you’ve just had a baby and have now noticed you’ve started

 losing loads of hair, consider whether one or more of the following risk factors and conditions might be the culprit:

 More women today delay having children until they're much older.
 This increasing trend reflects the preference many women now have to concentrate on a career first and raising a family second.

 But, unfortunately, this delay can hinder the female body's ability to restore normal hormone balance following the upheaval of pregnancy and childbirth.

 This is basically because an older body is more likely to have a slower metabolism or inadequate hormone levels than a younger, healthier body.